sam212kh/Application-consensus-1/README.md

 # Application-consensus
 Application designed to make screening school application quicker.

-# The intial desgn goals are:
-- Implement the School, Staff structure
+# Basic description and structure
+School accounts
+- Application school years/seasons/batch for example 18-19 for the 2018 - 2019 school year.
+Batches have a status or acrive or not.
-- Upload a list or create a list of student applicants with very basic profile (Application info)
+- A list of applicants for the school season

+School Staff
+- each staff can see and review(rate) all appplication for active batches
+- Staff are automaticly assigned a set number of students to review. _Need a setting the school season setup._

+Applications
-- Implement the Staff review proccess of the applications
+- each application gets reviewed by atleast the number of staff set in the season setting.
+- the average review is calculated.

 Dev server
 http://dev.application.heteroskedastic.com